chadaustin/wired-sculpt-pcb/README.md

 ## Project Updates

+### 2021-09-07

+The rev4 board design is complete.

+When I upgraded the 30-pin ribbon connector to one that fit better, it lowered the resistance to the LEDs.
+This caused me to burn the microcontroller on a test rev3 board by drawing too much current.
+So the question became: what values are appropriate for "maximum" brightness on both red and green.
+Today I found that, given a 5.15V VUSB, whatever resistance in the flex cable, and whatever voltage drop on the LEDs, 150 Ohms gives an even brightness on both red and green.
+Green draws about 15 mA and red about 10 mA, both within USB low-power spec and the current limits on the microcontroller.

+I added an [outputs](outputs/) directory containing the different revisions, and gerber files and drill files generated for either PCBWay or OSH Park.

+The biggest challenge right now is the chip shortage.
+Even some of the capacitors I chose are out of stock.
+The hardest component to acquire is the ESD protection IC: USBLC6-2SC6.
+The USBLC6-4SC6 is available, but it would require some tweaking to the PCB layout.

+On the software side of things, I added an internal ring buffer for debugging the debouncer.
+It can be dumped to the HID debug channel by holding both shifts and pressing H. I am trying to figure out why, with my custom low-latency debouncer, sometimes "the" comes out as "theb".
+For anyone that isn't trying to optimize latency as much as me, you can just run with the default QMK debouncer, which I've never seen produce phantom keys.

 ### 2021-05-02

 One thing that annoyed me about the previous board design was that neither LED was hooked up to a PWM-capable pin and that the green one couldn't be driven, since it wants -5V.
 I want both lights to work and both to be dimmable.